 Parenting Skills- Part 3 Ways to Talk to Kids That Increase Compliance

 Welcome back!
 I hope all readers of this series have been trying these skills and finding some improvements in child behavior by providing more positive attention to desirable behaviors and reducing attention given to undesirable behaviors.
 The first installment discussed why it is helpful to make this change and provided ways to provide more of that positive attention.
 The second installment discussed how to combine active ignoring with positive attention to replace unwanted behaviors with more desirable behaviors.
-This installment is going to discuss ways to talk to children when we want them to do something that will improve the probability that they will do what we tell them to.
+This installment is going to discuss ways to talk to children when we want them to do something that will improve the probability that they will do what we tell them to, or other wise known as their compliance.

 Sometimes, children may not do what we want them to do because the way that we have told them is not clear.
 This installment is going to discuss ways that we can improve the directives we give children so we know they are able to understand.
 This is helpful for two main reasons.
 First, it will help our children better understand what we are asking of them.
 Secondly, if we are confident that we have been very clear in what we told our children to do, then if they disobey, we can feel more confident that their disobeying was due to deliberate noncompliance rather than not understanding.
 This can allow us to feel more confident in following through with the appropriate discipline.
 Therefore, the rest of the installment will discuss strategy and rationale for providing more effective commands to children.